 - Power lift bed in the master suite

-- Frameless windows and other energy efficient perks
+- Frameless windows and other energy-efficient perks

-- Additional air conditioning units or ducted heating
+- Additional AC units or ducted heating

 - Electric tongue jacks and stabilizers

 Many longtime RV experts stand by diesel engines, especially when it comes to Class As and Class Cs.
 The reason for this is because diesel fuel is less expensive overall compared to traditional gasoline fuel.
-If you truly want to use your RV and save a little bit of money, many RVers recommend going with diesel fuel.
+If you truly want to use your RV and save a bit of money, many RVers recommend going with diesel fuel.

 Feeling confident about everything you need to consider before making a Class C RV purchase?
 Do you know what layout may suit you and your family best?
-Let’s take a look at our list of the 11 Best Class C RVs, popular and brand new for 2022!
+Let’s take a look at our list of the 9 Best Class C RVs, popular and brand new for 2023!

 Best Overall: Jayco Melbourne

-- Mercedes-Benz chassis and diesel engine at an affordable price
+- Mercedes-Benz chassis and diesel engine

-- Tons of standard as well as optional features
+- Range of standard and optional features

 - May not be large enough for big groups of people

 - Only 3 floorplans